 On-demand staffing is the ultimate way to find staff during a labor shortage.
 This method makes filling shifts a piece of cake!

-Qwick is an on-demand staffing platform that connects service industry Professionals with food and beverage shifts in real-time to help solve your restaurant staffing challenges.
+Qwick is an on-demand staffing platform that connects hospitality freelancers with food and beverage shifts in real-time to help solve your restaurant staffing challenges.

-Qwick can help you find quality, reliable staff in no time!
+Qwick can help you find skilled, reliable staff in no time!
 How?
-The Professionals on Qwick are pre-screened and even have a rating from previous Qwick Business Partners they’ve worked with.
-Plus it takes only seconds to post a shift on the Qwick app for a Professional to fill.
+The freelancers on Qwick are pre-screened and even have a rating from previous Qwick business partners they’ve worked with.
+Plus it takes only seconds to post a shift on the Qwick platform for a freelancer to fill.

-With a 98% shift fill rate, Qwick Professionals are ready and eager to work in your restaurant.
-Just contact Qwick today to get started posting your restaurant’s open shifts.
+Qwick freelancers are ready and eager to work in your restaurant.
+Create an account today to get started posting your restaurant’s open shifts.

 Create Compelling Job Listings